Quick Start

 }

 • More commonly, we need to use Result<T, E> as the return type to handle errors during function execution.
-If both T and E implement Writer, then Result<T, E> can be used as the return value:
+If both T and E implement Writer, then Result<T, E> can be used as a return value:

 #[handler]